agb32/cosmadoc/docs/source/index.rst

 .. warning::

-   COSMA external network connectivity is currently down - please use the temporary route in: `ssh USER@129.234.196.23`
+   COSMA is undergoing maintenance - login is not currently possible, please try later!

 .. note::